marzukia/blog/content/posts/buyers-guide-to-melbourne/index.md

 If we look at what the bottom 20 postcodes have in common:

 - Public transport access is consistently poor, with many areas lacking convenient tram or train connections.
-- All bottom-ranked suburbs scored a full 1.0000 for cycling and transit, indicating long distances or poor infrastructure for both modes—likely outer suburban or fringe areas far from the CBD.
+- All bottom-ranked suburbs scored a full 1.0000 for cycling and transit, indicating long distances or poor infrastructure for both modes-likely outer suburban or fringe areas far from the CBD.
 - School rankings vary, but tend to be mid-to-low.
 Even when schools are decent (e.g. 3062 – Somerton/Roxburgh Park), they're not enough to offset poor access and distance.
 - Affluence is moderate but stagnant, with little indication of recent gentrification.
 Many postcodes (e.g. 3179 – Boronia, 3154 – The Basin) have middling income and minimal growth.
-- Gentrification signals are weak—suburbs like 3153 (Bayswater) and 3428 (Roxburgh Park) may have affordable homes, but show limited signs of transformation or upward momentum.
+- Gentrification signals are weak-suburbs like 3153 (Bayswater) and 3428 (Roxburgh Park) may have affordable homes, but show limited signs of transformation or upward momentum.
 - Distance from the CBD is a common denominator.
-These areas might offer space, but they’re difficult to reach, especially if you don't drive—making them less viable under a livability model weighted towards access and upside potential.
+These areas might offer space, but they’re difficult to reach, especially if you don't drive-making them less viable under a livability model weighted towards access and upside potential.

 ## Conclusion

-Buying a home in a city you don’t fully understand is daunting—even more so when local knowledge is scattered, subjective, or anecdotal.
+Buying a home in a city you don’t fully understand is daunting-even more so when local knowledge is scattered, subjective, or anecdotal.
 My goal with this project wasn’t to find the “perfect” suburb, but to give myself a structured, data-driven way to make informed trade-offs.

-By combining multiple datasets—transport access, school zoning, affluence, gentrification trends—I was able to narrow down the overwhelming number of options into something manageable and meaningful.
+By combining multiple datasets-transport access, school zoning, affluence, gentrification trends-I was able to narrow down the overwhelming number of options into something manageable and meaningful.
 The scoring model isn’t flawless, and the weights reflect my personal priorities, but it helped me move from uncertainty to clarity.

 If nothing else, I hope this approach offers a helpful starting point for others trying to navigate the Melbourne property market with both eyes open.
-And if you're a fellow spreadsheet tragic—well, now you’ve got something to plug your own assumptions into.
+And if you're a fellow spreadsheet tragic-well, now you’ve got something to plug your own assumptions into.

 Happy house hunting.